-Use the information from "Mapping the Brain" and the real brain scans below to answer the questions.
-Record your responses on a separate sheet of paper if necessary.
+Use the information from "Mapping the Brain" to answer the questions below and analyze real images of the brain.
+Record your responses on a separate sheet of paper as necessary.

 - 1. a.
 The image below shows regions of the brain.
-Compare it with the scan in the article.
+What type of scan is shown?
 What kind of information about the brain does it provide (structure, function, or cellular)? - b.
 Label the highlighted regions of the brain.

 - 2. The image at right shows brain activity levels while a person is laughing.
 What type of scan is shown?
 What kind of information does it provide? - 3. a.
-These images (below right) were created using radiotracers that attached to cells in the brain.
+These images (below right) were created using radiotracers that attached to dopamine receptors in the brain.
 What type of scan is shown?
 What kind of information does it provide? - b.
 Dopamine is the brain chemical that helps us feel pleasure.
 Dopamine levels are higher in the brain on the left.
-What does this show about how using drugs affects the brain? - 4.
-Which imaging tool would you use to learn about how the size of the prefrontal cortex changes as kids grow into adulthood?
+What can you conclude about how using drugs affects the brain? - 4.
+What type of imaging technique would you use to learn about how the size of the prefrontal cortex changes as kids grow into adulthood?
 Explain your answer.